-- 2 cups (200g) rolled oats
+- 2 cups rolled oats (180g)

-- 1 cup (510g) nut butter
+- 1 cup nut butter (260g)

-- 1/2 cup (120 ml) milk
+- 1/2 cup milk (120 ml)

-- 1/4 cup (60 ml) maple syrup
+- 1/4 cup maple syrup or honey (60 ml)

 - 1 teaspoon vanilla extract

-- 3/4 cup (75g) chocolate-flavored protein powder
+- 3/4 cup chocolate-flavored protein powder (70g)

-- 1/4 cup semi-sweet or dark chocolate chips
+- 1/4 cup semi-sweet or dark chocolate chips (40g)

 - Sprinkle of flaky salt (optional)

-- Press the mixture evenly into the dish with a spatula.
+- Press the mixture evenly into the baking dish with a spatula.

 - For easier clean-up: Sprinkle on the chocolate chips and flaky sea salt.
-Cool in the fridge for at least one hour.
+Cool in the fridge uncovered for at least one hour.

-For extra presentation points: Once the bars have cooled in the fridge for at least one hour, melt the chocolate chips in a small bowl.
-Spoon the chocolate into a piping bag and drizzle over the bars in a zig-zag pattern.
+For extra presentation points: Once the bars have cooled in the fridge uncovered for at least one hour, melt the chocolate chips in a small bowl.
+Spoon the chocolate into a piping bag and drizzle the chocolate over the bars in a zig-zag pattern.
 Top with flaky sea salt and a handful of oats.

 - When ready to serve, use a sharp kitchen knife to cut into 8 pieces.